-To summarize, the diving in Ushuaia was a really good surprise and made it to my list of the best diving in Americas & the Caribbean.
+To summarize, diving in Ushuaia was an excellent surprise.
 I loved taking pictures of the cold water marine fauna but it was tough to endure the cold on my hands.
 I had a hard time trying to stop my hands from shivering as I was adjusting the focus.
 If it can help, tell yourself that after diving you will be able to enjoy delicious “dulce de leche” pancakes in one of the many cosy cafes of Ushuaia main street with a warm cup of coffee or a cup of mate with Argentinian divers!

 PIN IT FOR LATER